 My injuries were quite bad.
 The first day or two it was just swelling, but then the bruising came out and blood started leeching around my body!

-The end of this story is that we returned the US where I immediately went to urgent care and got another x-ray which showed I had a hemothorax.
+The end of this story is that we returned to the US where I immediately went to urgent care and got another x-ray which showed I had a hemothorax.
 This is where blood fills the chest cavity preventing the lung from fully inflating.
-I was admitted to hospital where I had a chest drain inserted and had 2.5 liters (Karen likes to say this is equivalent to 3 wine bottles) of blood sucked from my chest.
+I was admitted to hospital where I had a chest drain inserted and had 2.5 litres (Karen likes to say this is equivalent to 3 wine bottles) of blood sucked from my chest.
 The chest drain was probably the worst part of the whole experience!
-After a couple of days I was released.
-Two days later I had severe pain on my left side (the opposite one to my broken ribs) so I went back the emergency room.
-After a CT scan I was diagnosed with a Pulmonary Embolism (blot clot) on my left lung, so I was readmitted.
+After a couple of days, I was released.
+Two days later I had severe pain on my left side (the opposite one to my broken ribs) so I went back to the emergency room.
+After a CT scan, I was diagnosed with a Pulmonary Embolism (blot clot) on my left lung, so I was readmitted.
 I had another chest drain put in on my right side, and another 800ml (another wine bottle) of fluid was removed from my chest (not so much blood in this) and I was put on an intravenous heparin (blood thinner) drip.
-Eventually, after much poking and prodding I was left to go home.
+Eventually, after much poking and prodding, I was left to go home.

 This is partly a cautionary tale.
 We learnt a lot and will make changes to how we travel, including carrying even more first aid items with us, such as rubber gloves.
 I would also say that despite this being a really horrible experience that interrupted our much anticipated Borneo adventure, it was an adventure of sorts and I am trying to think of it as just one part of our life’s rich journey.
-It has not put me off traveling one bit!
+It has not put me off travelling one bit!